InteropIO/finsemble-seed/README.md

 ## Data Migration (Work in Progress: this information may change)

+**_Workspace events are working!
+Importing workspaces from storage adapters is working!
+Everything else in this section is coming soon._**

 End user data can be migrated from existing Finsemble implementations to the new implementation running on io.CD.
 Following are the goals for data migration:

 1) Finsemble data will be converted at runtime to formats compatible with the new platform